- You are here:

 - MATH 6635

 - MATH 6759

 - MATH 6769

 - Permits and prerequisite overrides are processed independently.
 You may need to submit more than one type of request for a course.
 Requesting a permit or a prerequisite override does not guarantee that it will be granted.

-- Sections R are for GT-Lorraine students only.
-Sections RCH are for GT-Shanghai students only.
+- Sections R are for GTE students only.
+Sections QSZ are for GT-Shenzhen students only.

-- Sections QHx, Q, QUP and Q1 are video sections.
+- Sections QHS, Q and Q3 are video sections.
 Main-campus students cannot register for these video sections.

-- Most 4000 level courses are divided into graduate and undergraduate sections.
-The section for graduate students ends with a "G", and the section for undergraduate students ends with a "U".
-A graduate student does not need a prerequisite override for a 4000 level section that ends with a "G".
+- Most 4000 level courses have AG and AU sections.
+The section ending with a "G" is for graduate students, and the section for undergraduate students ends with a "U".
+A graduate student does not need a prerequisite override or permit for a 4000 level section that ends with a "G".
 A graduate student cannot register for a 4000 level section that ends with a "U".
 An undergraduate student cannot register for a 4000 level section that ends with a "G".

-- Graduate students trying to register for a 3000 level class must request a prerequisite override through OSCAR.
+- Graduate students trying to register for a 3000 level class must request a prerequisite override by emailing email@example.com

 - See also the registration information page at the Registrar's site